top of page

 What about the the WAF championships?

 The PAA has no objection.
-Entry via the BAF is the official route, WAF website has contact details.
+Entry via the BAF is the official route, we have no line of communication with them.
+WAF website has contact details.

 Why can't you put on a weight class that SUITS ME?